openframeworks/ofBook/chapters/OOPs!/chapter.md

 #endif
 ```

-And let's make some slight changes on the implementation file:
-lets change the minimum and maximum values of the random size to larger values and set the position to the center of the screen.
+Let's make some slight changes on the implementation file.
+Lets change the minimum and maximum values of the random size to larger values and set the position to the center of the screen.
 Make it look like this:

 ```cpp
 #include "Ball.h"